someyura/LocalSplitTests/README.md

 ## Usage

 ### Initializing

-Let's say we have to version of welcome screen and you want to test, which one works better.
+Let's say we have to version of the welcome screen and you want to test, which one works better.

 To start, let's create an A/B test with a single line of code: